 Financial instruments that potentially subject the Foundation to concentration of credit risk consist principally of cash, cash equivalents, and investments.
 The Foundation places its cash and investments with high credit quality financial institutions and generally limits the amount of credit exposure not to exceed the FDIC insurance coverage limit of \$250,000.
-From time to time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.
+From time-to-time throughout the year, the Foundation's cash balances may exceed the amount of the FDIC insurance coverage.

-In-kind contributions totaling \$1,349,903 were received from a single donor for the year ended August 31, 2019, which represents 14% of total public support.
+In-kind contributions totaling \$1,224,022 and \$1,349,903 were received from a single donor for the years ended August 31, 2020 and 2019, respectively.
+This represents 22% and 14%, respectively, for 2020 and 2019 of total public support.
 Should these contribution levels decrease, the Foundation may be adversely affected.